About Adler University

 Dreikurs founded the Institute of Adlerian Psychology in 1952, which over the years evolved to become the Adler School of Professional Psychology—and Adler University today.

-Adler University, Our Global Campus, and the Future
+Adler University, Our Online Campus, and the Future

 Over more than 60 years, we have held to and advanced Adlerian themes of social interest, social responsibility, and social justice.
 We expanded to a second campus in Vancouver, British Columbia, and added a range of advanced degrees to include flagship master’s and doctoral psychology and counseling programs, as well as specialties in Criminology, Emergency Management, Military Psychology, and Public Policy concentrated on Human Rights Advocacy and Urban Mental Health.